Kyhv Peak

 A false summit

-The slopes of Y Mountain from Squaw Mountain
+The slopes of Y Mountain to the south.

-Find your way to the Provo LDS Temple.
+Find your way to the Provo Rock Canyon Temple.
 Follow the street (N. Temple) on the north side of the temple east up into the canyon.
-Park in the lot below the gate where a sign indicates you are at the Provo Bonneville Shoreline Trailhead.
+Park in the lot below the gate where a sign indicates you’re at the Provo Bonneville Shoreline Trailhead.

 There are a number of ways you could climb Squaw.
-I recommend winter as you'll have access, no snakes to look out for and you can spend your summer days climbing something better.
-I am told a trail does go to the summit.
-Head up the Rock Canyon Trail 1.5 miles looking for a minor trail and sign to your left.
+I recommend winter as you will have plowed access, no snakes to look out for and you can spend your summer days climbing something better.
+A trail does go to the summit if you hike up the Rock Canyon Trail 1.5 miles looking for a minor trail and sign to your left.
 Another option would be to drop from Buffalo Peak (see map).
-I picked this route because I thought it would get me to the summit the fastest in winter.
+The route I chose was picked because it was the most direct, often the fastest in the winter.
 If the Rock Canyon Trail is compacted from other hikers, that route might be just as fast.
 My route seems to have many variations, but it might be possible to be cliffed out if ascending to far to the south.